-Storm Arwen brings hurricane-force winds, paralyzing snow to United Kingdom
+Storm Arwen brings hurricane-force winds, paralyzing snow to Britain

 The storm is over now and a brief warm-up is on the way for the U.K., but a reinforcing shot of chilly air is expected as a new low pressure system materializes north of the English Channel on Wednesday.

-Leading up to Arwen’s arrival, the U.K. Met Office, Britain’s weather service, issued a rare red warning, noting that “flying debris [will result] in danger to life” and anticipating “damage to buildings and homes, with roofs blown off and power lines brought down.”
+Leading up to Arwen’s arrival, the Met Office, Britain’s weather service, issued a rare red warning, noting that “flying debris [will result] in danger to life” and anticipating “damage to buildings and homes, with roofs blown off and power lines brought down.”

 According to the Daily Mail, it was only the 11th time a red warning had been issued since a three-tiered alert scale was adopted in 2011.
 Storm Dennis in February 2020 prompted a red warning for rainfall in South Wales, where “there was major and widespread flooding.”